by Aisha Zakari | May 29, 2022 | Food & Kitchen

 Because the major constituent is beans, Faten Wake helps in repairing the body as it contains protein; it helps in making healthy red blood cells, and it helps in preventing neural tube defects in a fetus during pregnancy.

-In addition, people that consume beans on regular basis are less likely to die of heart attack or other cardiovascular illnesses.
+In addition, people who consume beans on a regular basis are less likely to die of heart attacks or other cardiovascular illnesses.
 It also helps in reducing the risk of cancer, stabilizing blood glucose or even preventing diabetes, preventing fatty liver, and lots more.

 Conclusion